-All Cisco employees, contractors, vendors, consultants, temporary agency workers, and other agents of Cisco, its subsidiaries and affiliates (“Cisco Workers”) must comply with this Policy, including all personnel affiliated with third parties who may have access to any Cisco network or resource, including cloud-based services, hosted inside or outside of Cisco.
+All Cisco employees, contractors, vendors, consultants, temporary agency workers, and other agents of any Cisco Group Company (“Cisco Workers”) must comply with this Policy, including all personnel affiliated with third parties who may have access to any Cisco network or resource, including cloud-based services, hosted inside or outside of Cisco.

 Cisco shall process Personal Data in a fair, lawful, legitimate, and transparent manner.

 Cisco shall only create or collect Personal Data for a specific, explicit, and legitimate purpose(s).
 Any subsequent processing shall be compatible with such purpose(s), unless Cisco has obtained the individual’s consent, or the processing is otherwise permitted by law.